yogesh-chaudhari-77/leetcodechallenges/README.md

 - Binary Tree Preorder Traversal
 - Binary Tree Postorder Traversal

-# Solved in Java
+# Solved Using Java

-- 217. Contains Duplicate
+- Contains Duplicate
-- 219. Contains Duplicate II
+- Contains Duplicate II
-- 1290.
-Convert Binary Number in a Linked List to Integer
+- Convert Binary Number in a Linked List to Integer
-- 1299.
-Replace Elements with Greatest Element on Right Side
+- Replace Elements with Greatest Element on Right Side
-- 1342.
-Number of Steps to Reduce a Number to Zero
+- Number of Steps to Reduce a Number to Zero
-- 1431.
-Kids With the Greatest Number of Candies
+- Kids With the Greatest Number of Candies
-- 1436.
-Destination City
+- Destination City
-- 1450.
-Number of Students Doing Homework at a Given Time
+- Number of Students Doing Homework at a Given Time
-- 1464.
-Maximum Product of Two Elements in an Array
+- Maximum Product of Two Elements in an Array
-- 1470.
-Shuffle the Array
+- Shuffle the Array
-- 1475.
-Final Prices With a Special Discount in a Shop
+- Final Prices With a Special Discount in a Shop
-- 1480.
-Running Sum of 1d Array
+- Running Sum of 1d Array
-- 1512.
-Number of Good Pairs
+- Number of Good Pairs
-- 1528.
-Shuffle String
+- Shuffle String